 To make AI training for employees effective, HR needs to move from inspiration to structured capability building:

-- Connect AI skills directly to personal growth and career options
+- Connect AI skills directly to personal growth and concrete role outcomes

-- Tailor depth and examples by role and department
+- Tailor depth and examples by role, department, and tool stack

-- Define what “AI literate” actually means for your company
+- Define what “AI literate” means in your company, in plain language

 | Training approach | Short-term engagement | Long-term skill gain | Usage after 3 months |